TIBCOSoftware/snappydata/docs/best_practices/setup_cluster.md

 If a query requires all 30 partitions and no low latency queries are running at that time, all 30 cores are assigned to the first query.
 However, when a low latency query is assigned, the scheduler does its best to allocate cores as soon as tasks from the earlier query finish.
 </br>

-Applications can explicitly configure to use a particular pool for the current session using a SQL configuration property, `snappydata.scheduler.pool`.
-For example, the `set snappydata.scheduler.pool=lowlatency` command sets the pool as low latency pool for the current session.
+Applications can explicitly configure to use a particular pool for the current session using a SQL configuration property, `spark.scheduler.pool`.
+For example, the `set spark.scheduler.pool=lowlatency` command sets the pool as low latency pool for the current session.

 New pools can be added and properties of the existing pools can be configured by modifying the **conf/fairscheduler.xml** file.
 We do not recommend changing the pool names (`default` and `lowlatency`).